mliew21396/remote-work-u2/week-5/8-cultural-blog.md

 Remember to time-box to about an hour for each blog post.

 ## Release 0: Copy your Blog Template
-In your blog-posts directory on your [USERNAME].github.io repository, copy your blog tempate into a new HTML file named `week5_cultural.html`.
+In your blog-posts directory on your [USERNAME].github.io repository, copy your blog template into a new HTML file named `week5_cultural.html`.

 ## Release 1: Read your feedback
 Make sure to read the feedback you've received.
 You'll see it on the feedback dashboard in [Socrates](https://socrates.devbootcamp.com/feedback).